-This week it’s all about bringing you the best kit to keep you fit and healthy in 2018, minus the trips out in the cold to the gym.
+Want to get fit and healthy, minus the trips out in the rain to the gym?
+This guide will offer you the best of the best, the cream of the crop, so you know what to buy.
 By splashing out in the short term on all the right gym equipment you can save money in the long run.
 It also means you’ve got even fewer excuses to avoid staying healthy when all you need is just there in the next room.
 From classics like the treadmill and fixed bike (now more up to date with a Zwift pairing) to more modern machines like multi-gyms and elliptical trainers, we’ve got the best of the bunch right here.

 Best home multi-gyms